dhavltharkaaar/Analysis_Report/README.md

 # Analysis_Report

+## Merged Dataset Link

+You can access the full dataset used for this analysis [here](https://drive.google.com/drive/folders/1U5-wxppdOlS675JOJnJBvtIZEACllmgJ?usp=drive_link).

+---

 # Setup Guide: Anaconda Navigator & Jupyter Notebook

 This guide explains how to install **Anaconda Navigator** and activate **Jupyter Notebook** for Python development.